The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 Give your business a memorable name

-Your box truck business should have a name.
+A box truck business needs a company name.

-The name of the company helps the customer to differentiate it from the competition.
+The company name helps the customer differentiate your business from your competitors.

-To come up with a good name for your box truck business follow the below rules:
+To come up with a good name for a box truck business, follow the below rules:

-- Keep your business name memorable (focused, to the point, less details).
+- Keep your business name memorable (focused, to the point, with fewer details).

-- Keep your business name simple such as George Box Trucking, Purple Box Trucking, or Fly Trucking.
+- Keep your business name simple.
+For such as George Box Trucking, Purple Box Trucking, or Fly Trucking.

-If you have trouble figuring out a name, try this business name generator.
+- If you have trouble figuring out any company name ideas, try this business name generator.

 Once on the website, go to Trademarks→Searching Trademarks→Search our trademark database (TESS).